Melbourne Child Custody Lawyers that Listen

 The law presumes that when parents separate or divorce, each parent will have ‘parental responsibility’ for the wellbeing of their children.
 This means that separated parents must make major decisions (e.g. decisions about health, education, religion) in consultation with each other.
 Parental responsibility has nothing to do with how much time a parent spends with their children.
 It does not matter if a parent was never married to, or has ever even lived with, the child’s other guardian.

 Specialising in family law, our team have helped many clients through some of the most difficult and trying cases.
-Contact us at Vic Rajah Family Lawyers by calling (03) 9781 4222, and let’s start figuring out the best way forward, together.
+Contact us at Vic Rajah Family Lawyers by calling (03) 9781 4222, speak to one of our child custody attorneys and let’s start figuring out the best way forward, together.